-Visit the Wichita Art Museum Admission is FREE to the Wichita Art Museum on weekends in February, so for Valentine’s Day (either on Saturday or Sunday), you can take a romantic stroll through the museum and enjoy the exhibits.
+Visit the Wichita Art Museum Admission is FREE to the Wichita Art Museum on Saturday, so for Valentine’s Day you can take a romantic stroll through the museum and enjoy the exhibits.

 Stroll the gardens at Botanica Botanica just announced that admission for the entire month of February is just $5, so rather than giving flowers, you can give her the whole garden.
-Update: It’s brr cold outside, so Botanica is going to be closed on Saturday, February 13.
-Make a date with your Valentine to ride the carousel some other Saturday from 10 a.m. to 2 p.m.
+Take a spin on the restored Joyland Carousel on Saturdays for just $3 per person.

-Spend a Day of Creativity with the library on Saturday, February 13 as part of Wichita’s Big Read event.
+Join in on the Big Read with the library as part of Wichita’s Big Read.
 Pre-registration is required and you’ll want to make note of when to pick up your supplies so you can participate in this fun virtual event.

 Valentine’s Day Restaurant Deals